miguelperezfrancos/Collaborative-Software-Development-Project---UDC-SENECA/README.md

 ## TrendLine system requirements

-TrendLine is compatible with both macOS 15 and Windows 11 operating systems.
+To ensure a smooth user experience, TrendLine is intended for use on desktop and laptop computers and is not compatible with mobile devices.
+TrendLine supports the latest versions of:
+- macOS.
+- Windows.
+- Linux.

 # Key concepts in TrendLine